-It has been known that the state of the boundary layer at the nozzle exit plays a significant role in the response of the jet to excitation and also in the initial development of structures in the shear layer of the jet.
-The 2.54 cm (1 in.) inner diameter axisymmetric nozzles with a design Mach numbers of 0.9, 1.3, and 1.65 (except for the 1.65 conical nozzle) all have smooth and gentle converging and diverging sections.
+in the initial development of structures in the shear layer of the jet.
+The 2.54 cm (1 in.) inner diameter axisymmetric nozzles with design Mach numbers of 0.9, 1.3, and 1.65 (except for the 1.65 conical nozzle) all have smooth and gradual converging and diverging sections.
 In addition, a 2.54 cm inner diameter nozzle extension with a length of 1.9 cm (0.75 in.), which is attached to the nozzle to house the actuators, provides relaxation to the boundary layer developed within the nozzle.
-There is also a 1 mm wide and 0.5 mm deep ring groove in the nozzle extension about 1 mm upstream of the exit to shelter the plasma.
-With a high Reynolds number, a gentle expansion of the flow within the nozzle, and relaxation within the nozzle attachment, the boundary layer is expected to be turbulent.
-However, the boundary layer thickness is estimated to be on the order of 1 mm, which makes it nearly impossible to make measurements at a sufficient number of points within the boundary layer to determine its characteristics.
+With a high Reynolds number and the geometry as described, the boundary layer is expected to be turbulent.
+However, the boundary-layer thickness is estimated to be on the order of 1 mm, which makes it nearly impossible to make measurements at a sufficient number of points within the boundary layer to determine its characteristics.

-We recently used a 3.8 cm (1.5 in.) converging nozzle attached to the current jet facility and a hot-wire to make measurements within the initial shear layer of an unheated subsonic jet, approximately 2 mm downstream of the nozzle exit [55].
-We limited the Mach number from 0.25 to 0.65, and Reynolds number approximately from 2×10^5 to 6×10^5 , to avoid significant density variations and complications with hot-wire measurements.
-When the nozzle extension was attached, all the normalized profiles for various Mach number and Reynolds number jets were collapsed, thereby indicating turbulent flow over the range of Reynolds numbers tested.
-Note that 2×10^5 is the lowest Reynolds number (for Mach 0.9 and temperature ratio of 2.5) used in the current jet experiments.
-The effects of the nozzle extension with or without the ring groove were similar.
-On the other hand, without the nozzle extension for the boundary layer relaxation, the profiles did not collapse, indicating either a laminar or transitional boundary layer.
-These results confirm that the boundary layer at the nozzle extension exit in the current work is turbulent.
+We recently used a 3.8 cm (1.5 in.) converging nozzle attached to the current jet facility and a hot wire to make measurements within the initial shear layer of an unheated subsonic jet, approximately 2 mm downstream of the nozzle exit [55].
+We limited the Mach number from 0.25 to 0.65 (Reynolds number approximately from 2×10^5 to 6×10^5) to avoid significant density variations and complications with hot-wire measurements and interpretations.
+When the nozzle extension was attached, all the normalized profiles for various Mach number and Reynolds number jets were collapsed into a single curve, thereby indicating turbulent flow over the range of Reynolds numbers tested.
+Note that 2×10^5 is the lowest Reynolds number (for Mach 0.9 and temperature ratio of 2.5) used in the actual jet experiments.
+On the other hand, without the nozzle extension for the boundary-layer relaxation, the profiles did not collapse, indicating either a laminar or transitional boundary layer.
+These results confirm that the boundary layer at the nozzle extension exit in the actual jet work is turbulent.

-Fitting a hyperbolic tangent curve to the velocity profiles and employing a technique used by Bechert and Stahl [64], the boundary layer thickness and momentum thickness were respectively determined to be \sim 1.2 mm and 0.1 mm at the higher end of the Reynolds numbers [55].
-Therefore, the best guess at this time is that the boundary layer thickness and momentum thickness in the current work are on the order of 1 mm and 0.1 mm, respectively.
+Fitting a hyperbolic tangent curve to the velocity profiles and employing a technique used by Bechert and Stahl [64], the boundarylayer and momentum thicknesses were determined to be ~ 1.2 and 0.1 mm at the higher end of the Reynolds numbers [55].
+Therefore, the best guess at this time is that the boundary-layer and momentum thicknesses in the jet are on the order of 1 and 0.1 mm.

-IV.2.
-Effects of control on the flow structures
+B. Effects of Control on the Flow Structures

-The effects of excitation using LAFPAs on the jet flow structures have been explored over a wide range of Mach numbers and temperatures.
-Table I shows the jet important variables for the cases discussed in this paper, including the jet Mach number (M_j) , acoustic Mach number (M_a) , and theoretical convective Mach number (M_c) , as well as the stagnation temperature ratio (TTR) and Reynolds number based on the jet diameter (Re_D) .
-There is a myriad of publications in the literature on the identification of structures in a flow [e.g. 65-68].
-The three methods that we have found quite useful with the two-component PIV data are the techniques based on the Galilean streamlines [68], swirling strength [67], and

-Q-criterion [65].
-Combining the first one with one of the other two provides even better visualization of the structures in the high Reynolds number flows of interest in the current work.
+The effects of excitation using LAFPAs on the jet flow structures have been explored over a wide range of jet Mach numbers and temperatures.
+Table 1 shows the important jet parameters for the cases discussed in this paper, including the jet Mach number (M_j) , acoustic Mach number (M_a) , theoretical convective Mach number $(M{c,\text{th}})$ [65], empirical convective Mach number $(M{c,\text{emp}})$ typically used in the literature (for which the convective velocity is approximated by $0.65U_j$ for $M_j = 0.9$ and $0.75U_j$ for $M_j = 1.3$ and 1.65) [66-68], stagnation temperature ratio (TTR), and Reynolds number based on the jet diameter (Re_D) .
+There is a myriad of publications in the literature on the identification of structures in a flow [69-72].
+The three methods that we have found quite useful with the two-component PIV data are the techniques based on the Galilean streamlines [72], swirling strength [71], and Q criterion [69].
+Combining the first one with one of the other two provides even better visualization of the structures in the high-Reynolds-number flows of interest in the current work.